blackkolly/Practise_Argo_CD/README.md

 # Practise_Argo_CD
 # Argo CD Hands-On Lab 🚀

 A practical guide to learning **Argo CD**, the declarative GitOps tool for Kubernetes.
-This repo includes setup instructions, example apps, and advanced workflows to master continuous delivery with Argo CD.
+This repo includes setup instructions, example apps, and advanced workflows to master continuous delivery with Argo CD.It enables to uunderstand the

 ---